 - Campsite Coordination

-If you are interested in a role in any of these areas that are presently fully staffed, you may still complete the application form (hyperlink above) and note that you would like us to file your interest in our database, and contact you should an opportunity arise.
+If you are interested in a role in any of these areas that are presently fully staffed, you complete the application form (when available) and note that you would like us to file your interest in our database, and contact you should an opportunity arise.
 We will keep this information safe and secure in line with the EU General Data Protection Regulation, 2018.

 Applying to become a Resident

 Please read the job description, person specification and complete the application form, hyperlinked above.

 The recruitment process consists of several visits and is briefly described below.

 The Recruitment Process for Resident Applicants

 On receipt of a promising completed application form, references are checked and applicants may then be invited to visit for a few days to get to know us.
 If favoured on both sides, a longer stay working in the role for 10-14 days will then be arranged.
 If this visit is successful, the applicant will be invited to join us for a 3-month trial period (which, in exceptional circumstances, may be extended to 6 months) and in which there will be a review after 6 weeks.
 If the applicant is successful, this will will lead to becoming a member of the resident community.